gvwilson/sensibleadventures/misc/bear-02.md

 shells that the prince was planning to spend to rebuild it, but Mope always told him to think two moves ahead.

-*3. A Marandine cloud was injured in the same attack.
+*3. A Stale cloud was injured in the same attack.
 Its rider is to remain here with it until it is able to rejoin its herd.* He had almost chewed the end off his quill writing those two sentences.
 After what had happened two years ago, he doubted his father would be happy knowing that Noxy was staying at the garrison house.
 He wanted his brother to find out even less.
-The first time Noxy had written Lormay a letter, Thokmay had run through the palace holding it in the air, crowing, "Lormay has a sweetheart!
-Lormay has a sweetheart!"
+The first time Noxy had written Thokmay a letter, Thokmay had run through the palace holding it in the air, crowing, "Thokmay has a sweetheart!
+Thokmay has a sweetheart!"
 The older prince had knocked over a potted lime tree and two elderly surveyors catching up with him, and had his riding privileges taken away for a week for blacking his eye.
 Thokmay had made a point of